FAQ

 What is Hain?

 Hain is a peer-to-peer file sync tool that runs from your terminal.
 Create a space, share a key with a collaborator, and files sync directly between your machines.
-No accounts, no cloud storage, no middleman.
+Files are stored locally, end-to-end between peers.

 Does it work offline?